PortCallOptimisation/port-call-event-format/manuals/manual_convert_schedule_to_events.md

 This manual contains instructions on how to do this.

 ## Example carrier schedule
 For this manual we take a fictitious port "Gilo" with UNLOCODE `XXGIL`.
-Gilo has a single terminal managing the ports 3 berth `Gilo 1`, `Gilo 2` and `Gilo 3`.
+Gilo has a single terminal managing the ports 3 berths `Gilo 1`, `Gilo 2` and `Gilo 3`.
 Our carrier is called "Carrier X" and within this example we will look at their schedule for the "Gilo" port.

 At 2018-01-01 14:00 the latest schedule for the carrier as kept in its Carrier Schedule System is as follows: